webhat/hi-dvorak-osx/readme.md

-This keyboard layout provides a Devengari Dvorak keyboard layout that provides extended Unicode characters and modifier keys similar to the Norwegian QWERTY keyboard layout shipped with OS X.
+This keyboard layout provides a Devengari Dvorak keyboard layout that provides extended Unicode characters and modifier keys similar to the Dvorak keyboard layout shipped with OS X.

 Beginning with version 10.2 (Jaguar), Mac OS X started supporting the [XML-based format for keyboard layouts (.keylayout files)][2] which is